 This briefing sets out the Government response to the fire at Grenfell Tower which broke out on 14 June 2017, including details of the building safety programme, public inquiry and recovery taskforce.Jump to full report >>

 On 14 June 2017 a fire broke out at Grenfell Tower, a 24 storey residential housing block in North Kensington, London.
 72 people died as a result of the fire.

 The tower, which provided social housing, contained 129 flats.
 The block was owned by the Royal Borough of Kensington and Chelsea but management of the block was the responsibility of the Kensington and Chelsea Tenant Management Organisation.

 This briefing sets out the Government response to the fire, including details of the building safety programme, the ongoing public inquiry and recovery taskforce.
-It includes relevant press articles from immediately after the fire and from recent months but does not aim to provide comprehensive coverage from the last two years.
+It includes relevant press articles from immediately after the fire and from recent months but does not aim to provide comprehensive coverage since 2017.
 Parliamentary statements and debates on the issue are also included.

 Government information on the fire is available online.